lordmauve/pgzero/doc/introduction.rst

     def set_alien_hurt():
         alien.image = 'alien_hurt'
         sounds.eep.play()
-        clock.schedule_unique(set_alien_normal, 1)
+        clock.schedule_unique(set_alien_normal, 0.5)

-``clock.schedule_unique()`` will cause ``set_alien_normal()`` to be called after ``1`` second. ``schedule_unique()`` also prevents the same function being scheduled more than once, such as if you click very rapidly.
+``clock.schedule_unique()`` will cause ``set_alien_normal()`` to be called after ``0.5`` second. ``schedule_unique()`` also prevents the same function being scheduled more than once, such as if you click very rapidly.

-Try it, and you'll see the alien revert to normal after 1 second.
-Try clicking rapidly and verify that the alien doesn't revert until 1 second after the last click.
+Try it, and you'll see the alien revert to normal after 0.5 second.
+Try clicking rapidly and verify that the alien doesn't revert until 0.5 second after the last click.

+''clock.schedule_unique'' accepts both integers and float numbers for the time interval.

 Summary